apache/incubator-ponymail-foal/docs/plugins.md

 appropriate plugin module.
 Follow the existing patterns:

 - Type annotations on all functions
-- Async where ES queries are involved
+- Async where OpenSearch queries are involved
-- Use `session.database` for queries (never create your own ES client)
+- Use `session.database` for queries (never create your own OpenSearch client)

 ---